I18N File Translation

 • AI-powered contextual translation: Our AI intelligently interprets i18n format placeholders, and adapts translations to cultural norms based on the language, script, and region are specified in the language code.

-• i18next files support: Our service ensures seamless handling of i18next format content in your JSON files.
-It accurately manages plural forms, preserves HTML tags, retains line breaks, and keeps the structure of your i18n JSON file.
+• Wide format support: Our service handles all major i18n file formats.
+It accurately manages plural forms, preserves HTML tags and comments, retains line breaks, and keeps the structure of your files intact.

 • Locale-specific adjustments: Numbers and dates in text are automatically converted to match the target locale format.

-• Error handling: We detect AI errors and retranslate if necessary, ensuring high-quality results.
+• Error handling: We detect AI errors and retranslate if necessary, ensuring high-quality result.

 • Cost-effective: Our service is more affordable than other machine translation solutions.
-Users receive 30,000 characters free monthly.
-See pricing.
+Users receive 10,000 characters free monthly.
+See Pricing

 • Optimized for large files: Our system efficiently processes large i18n files by dividing them into manageable chunks, ensuring each segment fits within the AI's output window.
 This approach maintains translation consistency by leveraging predefined terminology and context, even for large files.